Twitter responds to Musk's claims, calls them 'excuses'

 At the same time, the response says, Musk also accused Twitter of breaching their agreement by “stonewalling” his information requests.

-Representatives for Musk did not immediately return a message for comment Thursday.
+Representatives for Musk did not immediately return a message for comment Thursday, although Musk briefly talked about Twitter at Tesla's annual shareholders meeting Thursday.

+He told an audience at Tesla's factory near Austin, Texas, that Twitter fit into the grand vision for his holding company.
+He said that since he uses Twitter a lot, with more than 100 million followers, he knows what to do with it.

+“I do understand the product quite well," he said.
+"So I think I've got a good sense of where to point the engineering team at Twitter to make it radically better,” he said.

 Attorneys for Musk had wanted to file a public version of their answer and counterclaims in Delaware court Wednesday.
 But Twitter attorneys complained that they needed more time to review and potentially redact Musk’s sealed filing, saying it refers “extensively” to internal Twitter information and data given to Musk.